Ava DuVernay, Shonda Rhimes, More React to ABC Canceling ‘Roseanne’

 “Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” ABC Entertainment president Channing Dungey said in a statement, in response to Barr calling former White House aide Valerie Jarrett the offspring of the “Muslim Brotherhood & Planet of the Apes.”
 Jarrett, a black woman, was born in Iran to American parents.
 When the comment was pointed out as being racist, Barr replied, “Muslims r NOT a race.”
 She then tweeted that she was “truly sorry for making a bad joke” and announced she was leaving Twitter.

 In the wake of the backlash, Wanda Sykes, a consulting producer on “Roseanne,” said she would not be returning to the second season of the ABC show.
+Following the cancellation, executive producer Tom Werner issued a statement saying, “I support ABC’s decision to cancel the show in the wake of Roseanne Barr’s most recent reprehensible tweets.
+Our goal was to promote constructive discussion about the issues that divide us.
+It represented the work of hundreds of talented people.
+I hope the good work done is not totally eclipsed by these abhorrent and offensive comments, and that Roseanne seeks the help she so clearly needs.”

 After news of the cancellation, celebrities including Ava DuVernay came out in support of the network’s decision, who posted a photo of Dungey with the caption, “sitting on top of your world like a Queen in full judgement of your garbage and taking it out.”
 Similarly, Shonda Rhimes, who had several shows on ABC (but recently signed a deal with Netflix), tweeted “Thank you, Channing. #justice.”
 Later, Rhimes added, “But honestly she got what she deserved.
 As I tell my 4 year old, one makes a choice with one’s actions.
 Roseanne made a choice.
 A racist one.
 ABC made a choice.
 A human one.”